1avanish1/writeups/README.md

-# picoCTF
+# these are my writeups

-this is my work
+/i try/